- General Questions

 All graduates are encouraged to take part in all departmental and college/school ceremonies and events.
 In addition, most graduates traditionally participate in the Commencement Mass and the University Commencement Ceremony.
 Please visit the Schedule of Events page.

 If you wish to send graduation announcements to friends and family, the University has contracted with Balfour/CB Announcements for this purpose.
 All the key information concerning your degree will be provided to Balfour; however, you can still personalize your announcements.
 Balfour/CB Announcement representatives will be available at the Grad Fair in March.
 Please visit your Action Items page for further details.

 When will I receive my diploma?

-You will receive your diploma at your college/school/department Commencement Ceremony.
-For Law School, the Graduate School, and the Graduate Division of the Mendoza College of Business, that will be Saturday.
+You will receive your diploma at your college/school/department Commencement Ceremony*.
+For the Graduate School and the Graduate Division of the Mendoza College of Business, that will be Saturday.
 All undergraduate ceremonies are Sunday afternoon.
 Information regarding the diploma ceremonies will be communicated by your department or dean.

 Cap and Gown/Attire